irismusicproject/irismusicproject.github.io/_posts/2020-5-12-Chamber-Music-America.md

 ---
 layout: post
-title: Iris Music Project is featured by Chamber Music America
+title: The Iris Music Project is featured by Chamber Music America!
 ---

-# Iris Music Project Featured In Accent Spring 2020, Chamber Music America's Magazine!

-Read the recent spotlight on Iris Music Project in Accent, Chamber Music America’s Spring 2020 addition [here](https://www.chamber-music.org/mag/2020/spring/index.html).
-Article is found on page 12.
+Read [the recent spotlight on Iris Music Project](https://www.chamber-music.org/mag/2020/spring/index.html) in the Spring 2020 issue of *Accent*, Chamber Music America’s magazine.
+(Article is found on page 12.)